 - Gifting ETH - depending on where you live.

 Meanwhile, you’ll pay Income Tax on ETH when you’re seen to be earning ETH.
-This includes activities like mining or staking ETH.
+This includes activities like staking ETH.
 In these instances, you’ll pay Income Tax based on the fair market value of ETH at the time you receive it.

 Even gas fees may be subject to tax, although at times may be tax deductible.
 We won’t get into it now - but you can learn more in our gas fees guide.